oblac/jodd-site/content/madvoc/11+rest.md

 One action path may contain multiple macros - usually separated by at least one character in between.

-## Matching

-*Madvoc* supports macros matching, too.
-By defining regular expression or wildcard pattern (default), you can narrow down request paths that invoke some action.

-Matching is usually important for the root actions.
-For example, macro `/{city}` will practically match **all** requests to one action (except explicitly defined using e.g. annotations).
-This means, for example, that even paths like `/favico.ico` or `/robots.txt` or even all `/*.png` will be mapped to the same action - which is probably something you didn't want.
-Therefore we have to filter out requests that we don't need.

-### Wildcard matching

-By default, paths are matched using wildcards.
-It's simple and fast.

 ### RegExp matching

-For advanced use cases, user may turn on regular expression.

-In above examples there are no checking if the macro value is a number - so, even invalid action paths (e.g. `/user/huh`) will be invoked by mapped action methods.

-*Madvoc* provides regular expression matching of the macro values.
+By default, *Madvoc* uses regular expression when mapping paths.
 RegExp pattern can be defined after the macro name, as in the following
 example:

 ~~~~~ java